izikeros/blog/content/posts/posts/2023/2023-01-17-micro_macro_averages_multilabel_multiclass.md

 ### Micro Average

 Micro average is calculated by taking the total number of true positives (TP), false positives (FP), true negatives (TN), and false negatives (FN) and then using these counts to calculate the precision, recall, and F1-score.
-Micro average gives more weight to the majority class and is particularly useful when the classes are imbalanced.
+Micro average gives more weight to the majority class and is particularly **useful when the classes are imbalanced**.
 The formula for calculating micro average is as follows:

 $$Precision_{micro} = \frac{\sum_{i=1}^{n} TP_i}{\sum_{i=1}^{n} (TP_i + FP_i)}$$